anrbn/GCP-Attack-Defense/README.md

 ![](https://github.com/anrbn/blog/blob/main/images/1.jpg)

-There are three different ways one can take to Google Cloud Functions:
+There are three different ways one can take to create Google Cloud Functions:

 - Deploy from a local machine: One can deploy Cloud Functions directly from their local development environment using the Cloud SDK command-line tool.
 This method requires the Cloud SDK to be installed on the user's computer.